0x4447/0x4447-cli-node-pretzel/README.md

 }
 ```

-With rules structured this way:
+...with rules structured this way:

 ```javascript
 {